rob-myers/rob-myers.github.io/docs/background.md

-Themes

-- Illustrate algorithms via game
-- Illustrate state machines via game
-- Game AI/scripting/mechanics
-- Shell programming

-Originally:
-> website is a collection of Game AI behaviours; users can play with code and send comments with modifications/improvements/ideas.

-Instead:
-> illustrate data-structures/algorithms/state-machines via a top-down game.

-Why?
-- Far more content exists concerning data-structures and algorithms.
-- More educational.
+## Possible Overall Approaches

+### Website concerning Game AI behaviours.

+- Catalog of AI approaches.

+...

+### Illustrate data-structures/algorithms/state-machines.

 - Still relevant to Game AI (which is mainly scripting)
-- Examples:
+- Examples (rather simplistic):
-  - LIFO as lift or many people hiding in small space
+  - LIFO as lift, or many people hiding in small space
   - FIFO as queue for supermarket
   - Grouping algorithm as coach splitting people into teams
   - Sorting algorithms as stagehand telling actors to go on stage
   - OBDD as factory with robots redirecting data

-- Can link up to academic work concerning nondeterministic automata
-- Could attempt compositionality
+...

+### Make an actual game

+- Expose creation process.
+- Allow others to participate.
+- Clear objective.
+- More creative.